douglasjunior/AndroidBluetoothLibrary/README.md

 </manifest>
 ```

-## Known issues
+## Known Issues / Troubleshooting

-- Location needs to be enabled for Bluetooth Low Energy Scanning on Android 6.0 http://stackoverflow.com/a/33045489/2826279
+- Scanning will not detect bluetooth devices if the user has denied Location Privacy Permission to your app.
+This library does not test for the permission and will not raise errors.
+(Android 6.0+) See: http://stackoverflow.com/a/33045489/2826279

 ## Contribute

 New features, bug fixes and improvements are welcome!
 For questions and suggestions use the [issues](https://github.com/douglasjunior/AndroidBluetoothLibrary/issues).